TEN-framework/portal/content/docs/ten_framework/graph/graph.md

 ### Using `import_uri` to Reference Graph Definitions

-When defining a predefined graph, you can use the `import_uri` field to reference an external graph definition file:
+When defining predefined graphs, you can use the `import_uri` field to reference external graph definition files:

 ```json
 {